The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Analysis

 \subsection{Background modeling}

 The empirical modeling of the background penetration is based on the control data samples constituted by the ZTF wide-field data.
 To this end, three samples are created for the purpose of investigating different selection processes.
-The Wide Field (WF) control data sample comprises observation data collected during a single epoch on July 30, 2020, in the $g$-band, encompassing a total of 126,645 ZTF alerts.
+The Wide Field (WF) control data sample comprises observation data collected during a single night on July 30, 2020, in the $g$-band, encompassing a total of 126,645 ZTF alerts.
 The sky coverage is about $6500~\rm{deg^2}$ (see also Appendix~\ref{ap1}), excluding the localization area of \triplet.
 The remaining two samples contain data collected during a series of observation epochs.
 These data are used to calculate the expected numbers of background and TPRs resulting from examining multiple observations.
 The Multiple Epoch control data sample (hereafter referred to as ME1) consists of data from 11 different epochs spanning from July 14 to July 31 of 2020, covering $300~\rm{deg^2}$.
 The ME2 sample is constituted by data from 6 epochs ranging from July 14 to July 23 with $750~\rm{deg^2}$ coverage.
+We use all the area observed in these epochs except for Galactic plane (Galactic latitude $|b|<10~\rm{deg}$), whose characteristic are very different from those of the target area of the triplet event.
 See Section~\ref{sec:ana:multi} for more details about this multi-epoch analysis.

 These control samples contain the noises caused by bogus detections and astrophysical transients unrelated to neutrino emissions, which are two representative classes of the background events in the search for the neutrino counterpart.
 The reduction rate of these backgrounds is obtained by applying each of the event selection criteria to the control samples.
 The corrections for the sky patch difference between the control data samples and the region of \triplet~localization are subsequently employed to calculate the expected number of backgrounds that remain after all the event selections.